mPogrzebski/content/files/en-us/web/javascript/reference/global_objects/array/includes/index.md

 ### Parameters

 *   `searchElement`
     *   : The value to search for.
+Hi Will!
         > **Note:** When comparing strings and characters, `includes()` is
         > *case-sensitive*.
 *   `fromIndex` {{optional_inline}}